-School Library Month is the American Association of School Librarians' celebration of school librarians and their programs.
-Every April school librarians are encouraged to host activities to help their school and local community celebrate the essential role that strong school library programs play in transforming learning.
-More about the history of School Library Month.
+School Library Month is the American Association of School Librarians' celebration of school librarians and school libraries.
+Every April school librarians are encouraged to host activities to help their school and local community celebrate the essential role that strong school libraries play in transforming learning.The AASL efforts for a national School Library Month were spearheaded by Lucille Thomas, chair of the School Library Media Month Committee.
+Thomas was appointed by President Judy King in 1983.
+Their work came to fruition on April 1, 1985, when AASL officials, local and national dignitaries got the first School Library Month off to a rousing start with a ceremony on the west steps of the U.S. Capitol.
+Learn more about the history of School Library Month.

 Ask your school and elected officials and request they proclaim the month of April as School Library Month!
 The following samples are based on actual proclamations shared with AASL by its members.
 They are presented here as templates that can be downloaded and modified to fit your needs.